HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/deploy-services.md

 Deploy the IQ backend services by pulling the required images and charts, defining your environment configuration, and executing the Helm installation.

+!!! tip "IQ environment variables"
+    For a complete list of all configurable environment variables, their types, defaults, and acceptable values, refer to [IQ environment variables](environment-variables.md).

 ### Locating the latest Helm chart and images

 Before beginning the installation, obtain the appropriate Helm chart versions and container image tags from your repository.